ECCC-MSC/open-data/canada.ca_upcoming/readme_en.md

 ## [Available open data](msc-data/readme_en.md)

 The Meteorological Service of Canada provides up-to-date information on past, present and future weather, water, climate and environmental information over Canada and the world.
 The main categories of data available are:
-  * Weather alerts and public forecasts
+  * Weather alerts, current conditions and public forecasts
   * Weather, water. climate and environmental observations and forecast data
   * Climate data